Cashback Collette

 This tip helps you save so much money at the supermarket and can be quite a fun game!
 Withdraw cash and leave your debit card at home, and you’ll be surprised at how more conscious you are about 1) how much you’re spending and 2) what you’re spending your precious cash on.
 Definitely worth a try!

-Top tip – Use pretty and functional cash envelopes like these to help you budget your spending for the month.
+Top tip – Use pretty and functional cash envelopes to help you budget your spending for the month.

 19 – Don’t forget bags!